0%

 3. TACTICAL STRATEGY

-• Technique: Lift-drop-hold.
-Lift the jig 6 inches, let it pound the bottom, and hold it still for 2-3 seconds.
-The bite will feel like "mush" or dead weight.
+Bait & Cadence: Tip your jig with a live emerald shiner.
+The presentation is a rhythmic lift-drop-hold.
+Lift the jig 6 to 8 inches, let it pound the bottom, and hold it perfectly still for two seconds.
+The strike will rarely be a hard thump; it usually feels like you have hooked a wet sponge or dead weight.

 5. REGIONAL ALTERNATIVE